jerryhgladinet/docs/quick_start/source/data_center.rst

 Download & Install
 -------------------------

-After you decide and acquired the Windows Server (Usually a virtual machine in a data center) to install the CentreStack software, you can go to the partner portal and download the software.
+After you decide and have acquired the Windows Server (Usually a virtual machine in a data center) to install the CentreStack software, you can go to the partner portal and download the software.